 Arizona is home to four Trilogy communities that make the most of life in this popular retirement destination.
 Trilogy at Encanterra, a 55+ age-restricted enclave within a master-planned community in San Tan Valley, offers country-club style amenities such as a 60,000 square-foot clubhouse and an 18-hole championship golf course.

-Trilogy at Vistancia in Peoria is another age-restricted neighborhood within a master-planned community that has its own 35,000 square-foot clubhouse.
+Trilogy at Vistancia in Peoria is another age-restricted neighborhood within a master-planned community that has its own 35,00-square-foot clubhouse.
 Trilogy at Wickenburg Ranch offers golf-club living in an active lifestyle community with 2,000 planned homes upon completion.

 In Rio Verde, residents of Trilogy at Verde River can dine at the community’s three restaurants and visit its on-site retail store, The Outfitter, for all the equipment they need to enjoy outdoor recreation.

-In the Sunshine State, Trilogy at Ocala Preserve features two clubhouses: The Tack House and the 17,000 square-foot Oak House that includes a restaurant and bar, full-service salon, and a concierge.
+In the Sunshine State, Ocala Preserve features two clubhouses: The Tack House and the 17,000 square-foot Oak House that includes a restaurant and bar, full-service salon, and a concierge.

-Shea Homes at Jubilee is an age-restricted community in Lacey with outdoor amenities such as courts for tennis, bocce ball, and basketball, plus an elaborate walking trail system with views of Mt.
+Shea Homes at Jubilee is an age-restricted community in Lacey with outdoor amenities such as courts for tennis, bocce, and basketball, plus an elaborate walking trail system with views of Mt.
 Rainier.

 Residents of Trilogy at Tehaleh in Bonney Lake can enjoy the community’s own Seven Summits Lodge clubhouse as well as the master-planned Tehaleh community’s clubhouse, called The Post.